Pash-Project/Pash/CONTRIBUTING.md

 <!-- duplication with README.md here; keep them in synch -->

-    > xbuild /t:run
+    > xbuild

-MSBuild works fine instead of xbuild, if you like.
+    > mono Source/PashConsole/bin/Debug/Pash.exe

+On Windows, you can use MSBuild instead of xbuild; the `mono` part is unecessary, and you'll probably need to add these to your PATH.

 Tests